puppetlabs/bolt/pre-docs/directory_structure.md

     ├── profile/
 ```

-Your tasks and plans would go in the `site/profile/tasks` and `site/profile/plans` directories. `hiera.yaml` is used when [applying manifest code](applying_manifest_blocks.md#) and can also be placed within the module at `site/profile/`.
+Tasks and plans go in the `site/profile/tasks` and `site/profile/plans` directories, respectively.
+The `hiera.yaml` file is used when [applying manifest code](applying_manifest_blocks.md) and can also be placed within the module at `site/profile/`.

-The `Puppetfile` declares modules you depend on.
+The Puppetfile declares modules that your tasks and plans depend on.
 Within the control repository, run `bolt puppetfile install` to install dependencies to the `modules/` directory.
-Running within this directory will see `bolt.yaml`, interpret it as a `Boltdir`, and look in the default modulepath (`site/` and `modules/`) for modules containing Bolt content.
+When you run tasks and plans within the control repository, the `bolt.yaml` file is interpreted as a `Boltdir`, and the default modulepaths (`site/` and `modules/`) are searched for modules containing Bolt content.